Tourism & Travel

 Sporades Islands, Greece:

-The Sporades Islands are located opposite the shores of the prefecture of Magnissia, Greece, in the Aegean Sea.
+Info about: The Sporades Islands are located opposite the shores of the prefecture of Magnissia, Greece, in the Aegean Sea.
 They are celebrated for their lush hillsides and golden, sandy beaches, which attract countless visitors every year.
 The Sporades Islands cluster is comprised of Alonissos, Skiathos, Skopelos and Skyros.

 Mainland Greece arrow